apache/parquet-format/VariantShredding.md

 If the value is an object, `typed_value` must be non-null.
 If the value is not an object, `typed_value` must be null.
+Readers can assume that a value is not an object if `typed_value` is null and that `typed_value` field values are correct; that is, readers do not need to read the `value` column if `typed_value` fields satisfy the required fields.

 Each shredded field in the `typed_value` group is represented as a required group that contains optional `value` and `typed_value` fields.
 The `value` field stores the value as Variant-encoded `binary` when the `typed_value` cannot represent the field.
 This layout enables readers to skip data based on the field statistics for `value` and `typed_value`.

-If the value is a partially shredded object, the `value` must not contain the shredded fields.
+The `value` column of a partially shredded object must never contain fields represented by the Parquet columns in `typed_value` (shredded fields).
-If shredded fields are present in the variant object, it is invalid and readers must either fail or use the shredded values.
+If shredded fields are present in the variant object, it is invalid and readers must either fail or use the shredded field values.
+Readers are not required to check for conflicts between `value` and the shredded fields in `typed_value` columns.

 For example, a Variant `event` field may shred `event_type` (`string`) and `event_ts` (`timestamp`) columns using the following definition:
 ```